 But don’t worry.

-Today, you will learn 4 hummingbird species found in Washington (and how to identify them).
+Today, you will learn about the 4 hummingbird species found in Washington.

 Each description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!